lenarddome/plyazure/index.md

 az login
 ```

-This command will open a browser window, where you will need to log in with your University details.
-In the future, when there will be multiple and different type of instances, you can list them with
+This command will open a browser window, where you will need to log in with your University email and password.
+In the future, there will be multiple and different type of instances - e.g. one with high number of CPU that is optimized for computing and one with a high-end GPU for Deep Convolutional Networks.
+You can list all VMs that are accessible to you with

 ```bash
 az vm list